thomaswoehlke/covid19python/BACKLOG.md

 * Issue #108 change to ORM ClassHierarchy in: EuropeImport.get_countries_of_continent
 * Issue #129 change to ORM ClassHierarchy in: RkiLandkreiseImport.get_new_dates_as_array
 * Issue #131 change to ORM ClassHierarchy in: RkiGermanyDataImportTable.get_new_dates_as_array
 * -------------------------------------
-* Issue #90 refactor VaccinationService to new method scheme introduced 07.02.2021
-* Issue #98 refactor VaccinationServiceDownload to new method scheme introduced 07.02.2021
-* Issue #99 refactor VaccinationServiceImport to new method scheme introduced 07.02.2021
-* Issue #100 refactor VaccinationServiceUpdate to new method scheme introduced 07.02.2021
-* -------------------------------------
 * Issue #111 refactor to new method scheme itroduced 07.02.2021
 * Issue #117 refactor EuropeServiceUpdate to new method scheme introduced 07.02.2021